LMCF-IMG/Protein_Expression/README.md

 The **blue** message diplays plugin status: *Computing...* or *Ready*.

-The last **black** message informs that when pressing OK button, a Log file appears that contains data about all labels in the original image together with positions of their centroids (X, Y) and their corresponding mean intensity, then the dialog closes.
+The last **black** message informs that when pressing OK button, a Log file appears that contains data about all labels in the **filtered** image together with positions of their centroids (X, Y) and their corresponding mean intensity, then the dialog closes.
 When pressing X, the dialog closes only, without showing the Log file.

 ![Dialog2](https://user-images.githubusercontent.com/63607289/156365606-8bd27684-298f-4c25-8765-563c3eb810f5.jpg)